GorbulasDev/learnelectra/docs/i_am_advance.md

 ## Mnemonic Phrases

 The Mnemonic Phrase is a random list of words that when used and used in a specific order, create your wallet.
 Instead of typing up easy to mistype hashes, this phrase replaces that and makes it easier for the average human to work with.
-The only platforms as of creation of this article that use Mnemonic Phrases for Electra are the old Electra Desktop Wallet and the Electra Mobile Wallet.
+The only platforms as of creation of this article that use Mnemonic Phrases for Electra Protocol are the old Electra Desktop Wallet and the Electra Mobile Wallet.
 These two are NOT compatible with each other.
 The mnemonic phrase is not supported in the QT wallet but still can be used to recover your wallet through a process.